airbytehq/airbyte/docs/architecture/incremental-deduped-history.md

-# Incremental - Append Sync
+# Incremental - Deduped History Sync

 ## Overview

-Airbyte supports syncing data in **Incremental Append** mode i.e: syncing only replicate _new_ or _modified_ data.
+Airbyte supports syncing data in **Incremental Deduped History** mode i.e:
+1. **Incremental** means syncing only replicate _new_ or _modified_ data.
 This prevents re-fetching data that you have already replicated from a source.
+2. **Deduped** means that data in the final table will be unique per primary key (unlike [Append modes](incremental-append.md)).
+This is determined by sorting the data using the cursor field and keeping only the latest de-duplicated data row.
+In dimensional data warehouse jargon defined by Ralph Kimball, this is referred as a Slowly Changing Dimension (SCD) table of type 1.
+3. **History** means that an additional intermediate table is created in which data is being continuously appended to (with duplicates exactly like [Append modes](incremental-append.md)).
+With the use of primary key fields, it is identifying effective `start` and `end` dates of each row of a record.
+In dimensional data warehouse jargon, this is referred as a Slowly Changing Dimension (SCD) table of type 2.

-In this flavor of incremental, records in the warehouse destination will never be deleted or mutated.
-A copy of each new or updated record is _appended_ to the data in the warehouse.
+- In this flavor of incremental, records in the warehouse destination will never be deleted in the history tables \(named with a `_scd` suffix\), but might not exist in the final table.
+A copy of each new or updated record is _appended_ to the history data in the warehouse.
+Only the `end` date column is mutated when a new version of the same record is inserted to denote effective date ranges of a row.
 This means you can find multiple copies of the same record in the destination warehouse.
 We provide an "at least once" guarantee of replicating each record that is present when the sync runs.

+- On the other hand, records in the final destination can potentially be deleted as they are de-duplicated.
+You should not find multiple copies of the same primary key as these should be unique in that table.

 ## Definitions